yapdianhao/duke/docs/README.md

 Users can mark certain tasks as done upon completion.

 Example of usage:

 `done 2`

 Expected outcome:

 <img height="300" src="./images/done.jpg" width="475">

+### `bye` - Closes the duke.

+Users can exit the application by greeting the duke goodbye.

+Example of usage:

+`bye`

+Expected outcome:

+Exits the application.